RaikireHiuduo/BEEMS/etc/demo/HyperledgerFabric/README.md

 Hyperledger Fabric idea for developers:-

 - Learn to code for SDK (front-end) or chaincode/smart contract (Go-only for now, back-end).
-Test in dummy Docker mode.
+Test in Docker mode.

 Hyperledger Fabric for network operator (aka system admins or deploying it live):-